WI L S O N C O U N T Y N O R T H C A R O L I N A

 If contacted by another served agency, or group, requesting AuxComm support to cover the event or emergency communications backup, take down as much information as possible, then notify the Wilson County Emergency Manager of the request.
 AuxComm will not fill any requests from other agencies without the approval of the Emergency Manager.

 Our frequencies may be monitored during an emergency by the public, served agencies and the news media.
 All AuxComm operations should be conducted as friendly, courteously and professionally as possible.
-Radios should be preloaded with repeaters frequencies for our area, as well as some of the wide area repeaters outside the area.
+Radios should be loaded with repeaters frequencies for our area, as well as some of the wide area repeaters outside the area.
 Test your radio equipment weekly and try to activate various repeaters.
 Determine your station’s simplex range.
 Remember, radio range will be determined by terrain, antenna heights/gains and radio output power.